aaqaishtyaq/aaqaishtyaq.github.io/_posts/2018-05-08-the-ultimate-setup-for-remote-development.md

 ### Vim

 I've used sublime text but felt bad for continuously extending the trial because I couldn't pay for it.
-Then I switched to atom and got frustrated by how slow it runs.
-Then one of my colleagues in England introduced me to vim, and I never looked back.
-It's the lightest, fastest and overall best text editor out there by a huge argin (in my opinion).
+Then I switched back to VSCode and got frustrated by how slow it runs after using Sublime.
+Then i tried vim, and I never looked back.
+It's the lightest, fastest and overall best text editor out there by a huge margin (in my opinion).

 Vim is highly customizable and lets you save your settings inside a `.vimrc` file, which makes it version control friendly.
 It also makes your vim